Business Intelligence and Data Warehouse – Match Made In HeavenShivanshu Sharma

-Let’s take an example of a consumer goods company.
-The company wants to install a data warehouse to manage their sales data.
+Let’s take the example of a consumer goods company.
+The company wants to install a data warehouse to manage its sales data.

 Hence, to make sense of that data, the company decided to implement a Data Warehouse.
 The main aim was to provide current and consolidated data to local subsidiaries and area managers.

-The implementation of data warehouse started with the replacement of spreadsheet-based planning.
+The implementation of a data warehouse started with the replacement of spreadsheet-based planning.
 It brought sales planning supported by data warehousing.
-Feeding the data from various source table with automated ETL processes made the procedure easier.
+Feeding the data from various source tables with automated ETL processes made the procedure easier.
 This has ended the unmanageable manual data imports.

 Now the underlying data can be read directly and updated automatically.
 The changes in the operational data are reflected periodically.
 This brings uniform appearance with more granularity than before.
 It even provides data accessibility to each individual involved in the planning process.
 It also minimizes the inefficiencies caused by gaps in communication by providing a single version of the company’s sales data.

 How can Business Intelligence and Data Warehouse Evolve Together?

 To survive in the customer-driven age of enterprise, BI is continuously evolving.
 The technology is adapting to keep up with the data trends.
 But somehow it has been observed that data warehousing outmoded the maturity of the technology.
 This has necessitated deriving a Date Warehousing model with certain features: